U.S. plans to boost aid to Jordan to $1 billion per year

-WASHINGTON The United States on Tuesday announced plans to increase annual aid to Jordan to $1 billion from $660 million to help it pay for the cost of housing refugees from Iraq and Syria and of fighting Islamic State militants.
+WASHINGTON The United States on Tuesday announced plans to increase annual aid to Jordan to $1 billion (0.66 billion pounds) from $660 million to help it pay for the cost of housing refugees from Iraq and Syria and of fighting Islamic State militants.

 An agreement on the aid, which is subject to the approval of the U.S. Congress, was signed before the wide release of a video that appeared to show Islamic State militants burning a captured Jordanian pilot alive.